 South Korea’s distinctive blend of age-old traditions and modernity makes it a vibrant choice for those wishing to study abroad.
 The country hosts a number of internationally renowned universities that offer competitive, high quality and well respected education.
 Young people from developing countries have opted to study there.
 Many have enrolled, and continue to enroll for graduate studies, thanks to the availability of foreign scholarships.
 Kenyans have not been left behind.
 Their enrollment has steadily been rising.
-The bridge sought to find out how it is to study and live in S. Korea from some of these Kenyans who in essence are blazing the trail.
-We reached out to four graduate students from KyungPook National University, Daegu, who shared their experiences.
+The bridge sought to find out how it is to study and live in S. Korea from some of these Kenyans.
+We reached out to four graduate students from KyungPook National University, Daegu.

 Master of Science (Msc) in Economics

 The interest of my research concentrates on development economics, focusing on newly industrialized and developing countries.
 Living outside the comfort of my country’s family and culture has shaped my life, and made me more independent and responsible.
 This environment has exposed me to people from across the globe, an experience that has shaped my attitude and knowledge on diverse cultures the world over.